-All media inquiries regarding the position of the Company as to any issues must be referred to the Head of Human Resources.
+All media inquiries seeking the Company's official position as to any issue of the Company must be referred to the Head of Human Resources.
 Only the Head of Human Resources is authorized to make or approve public statements on behalf of the Company.
-No employees, unless specifically designated by the Head of Human Resources, are authorized to make those statements on behalf of Company.
+No employees, unless specifically designated by the Head of Human Resources, are authorized to make those statements on behalf of the Company.
 Any employee wishing to write and/or publish an article, paper, or other publication on behalf of the Company must first obtain approval from the Head of Human Resources.